-Certain courses proposed by individual colleges and approved by the Graduate Council and Faculty Senate may use the alternate grading system CR/NC when the standard system authorized for the University (A, B, C, D, F, I, IP, W) is not considered appropriate.
+Certain courses proposed by individual colleges and approved by the University Curriculum Committee may use the alternate grading system CR/NC when the standard system authorized for the University (A, B, C, D, F, I, IP, W) is not considered appropriate.
 CR/NC is a designation of the University given to certain courses, all of whose students receive one of these grades.
 In most cases, no more than 7 semester hours of CR/NC in a student’s major field of study may be applied toward a master’s degree.
 However, graduate students in the College of Liberal Arts may take 3 semester hours graded CR/NC in addition to a maximum of 6 thesis credit hours of CR/NC, which may be applied to a master’s degree.
 No more than 9 semester hours of CR/NC in a student’s major field of study may be applied toward a doctoral degree.

 The hours graded CR (credit), given in those instances where standard letter grades are not used, will not be applied in computing grade point averages.
 Credit/no credit grading differs from pass/no pass, a grading option for undergraduates.
 Since fall 2002, pass/no pass grading has not been used in graduate courses.
 Consequently, courses graded as pass/no pass will not be allowed to transfer to a graduate program at this University.

 Each graduate program offers courses in directed independent study.
 These courses appear with a 5X96 or 6X96 number (“X” ranges from 1-6 semester credit hours) in the course offerings of each discipline and may carry variable credit depending upon the course design.
 The number of credit hours must be approved by the instructor, the Department Chairperson/Director, and the Dean in advance of registration.
 Courses that do not appear-on the degree plan require College of Graduate Studies approval.